 If you get no UC for that assessment period because your earnings are too high, your UC should automatically go back into payment if your income drops again within the next five months.
 However, depending on how high your SEISS payment is, some of it may be carried over into future UC assessment periods as ‘surplus earnings’ and so affect how much you get for those assessment periods.

 As well as continuing to get HB and tax credits or claiming UC, a drop in income might mean you now qualify for help with your council tax.
 Check your local authority’s website for what is available and how to apply.

 If you have been paying national insurance and are up to date with your contributions for the last two complete tax years before the current calendar year, you may qualify for employment and support allowance (ESA) if you are self-isolating or not well.
 Self-employed Class 2 national insurance contributions count for ESA.
 If you have paid sufficient Class 1 contributions as an employee for at least one of the last two complete tax years before the current calendar year, you may qualify for jobseeker’s allowance (JSA) if you are not working now.
 You can get either JSA or ESA even if you cannot qualify for UC because your savings or other capital is too high, or your partner has a high income.

-Normally, for JSA, you need to be available for and actively seeking work, but from 30 March 2020 the government has suspended these requirements for three months.
+Normally, for JSA, you need to be available for and actively seeking work, but these requirements were suspended for the three months up until 30 June 2020.
+If you claim JSA now or already have an existing award, the DWP can now require you to look for work but what you have to do should still be reasonable in light of continuing Covid-19 restrictions and the local labour market.
 Normally, for ESA you need to provide a ‘fit note’ from your GP to say you are currently unfit for work.
 If you are ill or self-isolating because of COVID-19, however, there is no need to provide a fit note.
 Use the links below to find out more about whether you can get JSA or ESA and how to apply.